chimezdev/aws-bootcamp-cruddur-2023/journal/week3.md

+Challenges:
+this week I had to configure and setup github code space as my gitpod credit has been exhausted.
+## Setup and configure guthub codespace to install aws cli
+- open your repository
+- click on 'code' then 'codespace' tab and click on the '+' icon to launch new codespace.
+- In the codespace, goto command pallet (cmd + shift + P)
+- select 'Codespace: Add Devcontainer... -> create new config -> backend...
+- check AWS CLI and click 'OK'

 # Week 3 — Decentralized Authentication
+Authentication is establishing that you are who you say you are.

 ## Creating Cognito user pool
 - Log in to your aws cognito console
 - go to **Users pool**